mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

   feature: feature-image-filename.jpg
 {% endhighlight %}

 To add attribution to a feature image use the following YAML front matter on posts or pages.
-Image credits appear directly below the feature image with a link back to the original source if supplied.
+Image credits appear directly below the feature image with a link back to the original source (if supplied).

 {% highlight yaml %}
 image: